COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 Call your doctor now if you have:

 Call your doctor if you are treating mild diverticulitis at home and:

-It is not uncommon to have bloating, gas pressure, or mild abdominal (belly) pain.
+It can be common to have bloating, gas pressure, or mild belly pain.
 These can be caused by eating certain foods or by stress.
 Home treatment usually will take care of these symptoms.
-If home treatment does not help or if the symptoms become worse, see your doctor.
+If home treatment doesn't help or if the symptoms become worse, see your doctor.